 Paleo Carrot Cake Muffins

-These Paleo Carrot Cake Muffins have proven themselves to be a crowd-pleaser.
+These Paleo Carrot Cake Muffins have proven themselves to be quite popular.
 Everyone in my taste testing group of nurse friends said they were one of the best muffins they had ever tasted.
-These little jewels are quite versatile in the fact that if you frost them with my Paleo Buttercream Frosting, they also make a delicious cupcake.
-This muffin’s solid consistency makes them ideal to make ahead and freeze for later.
-You can eat these knowing that they are an excellent source of vitamins A, C, beta carotene and full of fiber.
+These delicious fruit filled muffins are quite versatile.
+If you frost them with my Paleo Buttercream Frosting, they also make a delicious cupcake.
+These Paleo Carrot Cake Muffins have a solid consistency which makes them ideal to make ahead, and freeze for later.
+You can eat these nutritious muffins knowing that they are an excellent source of vitamins A, C, beta carotene and are full of fiber.

 - 1 tsp. cinnamon

-- ¼ cup maple syrup or honey -or- 20 drops SweetLeaf Liquid Stevia Sweet Drops (2) or you may use no sweetener and they are still yummy
+- 1/4 cup organic maple syrup or honey or 20 drops SweetLeaf Liquid Stevia (you may also use no sweetener and they are still yummy)

-- 2 TBS. walnut oil, coconut oil, butter, ghee or oil of choice
+- 2 TBS. walnut oil, coconut oil, melted butter, ghee or oil of choice (I use walnut oil)

-- ¾ cup very finely chopped, (1) plumped dried black mission figs (cut off the stem) or fresh figs, if figs are in season
+- 3/4 cup very finely chopped plumped dried black mission figs or fresh figs

-(1) plumped = first cover some whole dried figs (about 20) with boiling water for about 10 minutes to “plump” them before chopping.
+plumped = Cover some whole dried figs (about 20) with boiling water for about 10 minutes to “plump” them before finely chopping.
 Measure the 3/4 cup using the chopped figs, not the whole ones.
 Don’t pack them too tightly in the measuring cup, just fill it gently by spooning the figs in after they are chopped.

 ** (Payton’s Paleo 30 Day Challenge friendly if you use fresh figs, omit raisins and use only stevia, or no sweetener.)